 What do you think of this halal trip to Singapore itinerary?

-And if need to book a Muslim-friendly hotel in any part of the city, visit our Singapore country guide for Muslim travelers that also has a Qibla map and a prayer time calendar so you don’t miss your prayer.
+And if need to book a Muslim-friendly packages in any part of the city, visit our website for more info.
 You can also stay in one of 7 best 5-star hotels with halal food in Singapore – yes, we’ve got a special list for them!